 Scott Tart is a partner with Narron, O’Hale & Whittington, P.A. in Benson.
 He is a native of Benson and received his undergraduate degree in Government from Campbell University.
 He received his law degree from the University of North Carolina at Chapel Hill School of Law and began practicing law in 2001.
 Mr. Tart has served in numerous capacities with the Benson Area Chamber of Commerce, the Benson Lions Club and the Johnston County Juvenile Crime Prevention Council.
 He is married to Deandra Stewart Tart, an English teacher at Johnston County Middle College High School.
 They reside in Benson and are active members of Shiloh Baptist Church in the Cleveland community.

 Jonathan Walker has worked in Johnston County for over 11 years with Novo Nordisk Pharmaceuticals, serving as Director of Standards and Optimization.
-A former US Army Captain, Jonathan graduated from the University of Notre Dame with a BBA in Management Information Systems and received his MBA in General Management from the University of North Carolina at Chapel Hill – Kenan-Flagler Business School.
+A former US Army Captain, Mr. Walker graduated from the University of Notre Dame with a BBA in Management Information Systems and received his MBA in General Management from the University of North Carolina at Chapel Hill – Kenan-Flagler Business School.

 Mabel Yelvington served Johnston Health for 35 years, in the capacities of Nurse Executive and as Senior Vice President during her final 12 years of employment.
 She is a board member of the Day-by-Day Treatment Center and the Johnston Community College Health Advisory Board.
 Mrs. Yelvington is a graduate of UNC at Chapel Hill.
 She has served as a Johnston County Library Trustee, a member of the UNC School of Nursing Alumni Board, North Carolina Nursing Administrators Executive Board, and Triangle Nursing Administrators.
 Mrs. Yelvington has been honored as a Paul Harris Fellow and Great 100 Nurses in North Carolina.